 - Remove row covers after harvesting the crop.

 Predators such as, paper wasps, and parasitic flies and wasps, such as the parasitic wasp, Cotesia glomerata, are natural enemies of cabbage looper, imported cabbageworm and diamondback moth.

 - These small wasps and flies do not sting or bite people and occur naturally in gardens.

 - They develop within the caterpillar, pupae or eggs, and eventually kill their hosts.

-- Neem is a plant based pesticide and acts as an anti-feedant.
-Insects are not killed, but it causes them to stop feeding and they eventually die.
+- Neem is a plant-based pesticide that does not kill insects, but it causes them to stop feeding and they eventually die.

-- Spinosad is derived from a naturally occurring soil-dwelling microorganism, provides excellent control, and does not harm natural enemies.
+- Spinosad is derived from a naturally occurring soil-dwelling microorganism, that is effective against chewing insects like caterpillars.

 Conventional, or broad-spectrum pesticides, are longer lasting but they can kill natural enemies.
-Common examples of broad spectrum pesticides include permethrin, carbaryl, bifenthrin and lambda-cyhalothrin.
+Common examples of broad spectrum pesticides include permethrin, beta-cyfluthrin, and lambda-cyhalothrin.